alexaburchak/HMMProfiler/README.md

 - Ensure that model names contain information about the type of structure (e.g., CDR, VH/VL) for accurate sequence pairing.
 This information will be extracted and used to name the sequence columns in `counts_outpath`.

 - Temporary files generated during processing are automatically cleaned up.

-- The matching pipeline allows direct input of raw sequences if a FASTA file is not provided.